d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/selecting-servers-gpus.md

 ## Selecting Servers

 There is typically no need to purchase high-end CPUs with many threads since much of the computation occurs on the GPUs.
 That said, due to the Global Interpreter Lock (GIL) in Python single-thread performance of a CPU can matter in situations where we have 4-8 GPUs.
 All things equal this suggests that CPUs with a smaller number of cores but a higher clock frequency might be a more economical choice.
-E.g. when choosing between a 6-core 4 GHz and an 8-core 3.5 GHz CPU, the former is much preferable, even though its aggregate speed is less.
+E.g., when choosing between a 6-core 4 GHz and an 8-core 3.5 GHz CPU, the former is much preferable, even though its aggregate speed is less.
 An important consideration is that GPUs use lots of power and thus dissipate lots of heat.
 This requires very good cooling and a large enough chassis to use the GPUs.
 Follow the guidelines below if possible:

 1. **Power Supply**.
 GPUs use significant amounts of power.
 Budget with up to 350W per device (check for the *peak demand* of the graphics card rather than typical demand, since efficient code can use lots of energy).
 If your power supply is not up to the demand you will find that your system becomes unstable.